rdagumampan/yuniql-web/content/docs/get-started.md

 v0.00           2019-11-03T16:29:36.0130000     DESKTOP-ULR8GDO\rdagumampan
 ```

-Verify results.
-Query tables with SSMS or your preferred SQL client
+Verify results with your preferred SQL Client.
+A query with SSMS yields the following results.

 ![yuniql-sqlserver-migration](/images/get-started-sqlserver.png)